-You will also find the Marstallmuseum on the Nymphenburg Palace grounds.
+You will also find the Marstallmuseum on the Nymphenburg Park grounds.
 The museum houses a collection of Nymphenburg Porcelain as well as a collection of historic carriages and sleighs.

 Getting to Nymphenburg Palace

-There is a parking lot with free parking directly out front of the palace.
+There is a parking lot with free parking directly in front of the palace.
 However, there some parking available.